dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 ICP is able to directly integrate with other blockchain networks without using bridges through the ICP's advanced cryptography.
 Through threshold ECDSA, coupled with chain-key cryptography, ICP can natively create signed transactions on other blockchains like Ethereum and Bitcoin.
 This allows for dapps deployed on ICP to interact directly with other networks and their smart contracts, tokens, and other digital assets.

-ICP is integrated with the Bitcoin network using chain-key ECDSA signatures and a protocol-level integration, allowing for a canister to create a Bitcoin address, then send or receive bitcoin directly ias if they were a regular Bitcoin user.
+ICP is integrated with the Bitcoin network using chain-key ECDSA signatures and a protocol-level integration, allowing for a canister to create a Bitcoin address, then send or receive bitcoin directly as if they were a regular Bitcoin user.
 ICP will also use chain-key ECDSA to facilitate an upcoming integration with Ethereum that will allow Ethereum smart contracts and digital assets like ERC-20 tokens to be used in ICP canisters.

 Using Bitcoin or Ethereum through ICP is faster, cheaper, and more performant than using the other networks directly.
 You can learn more about cross-chain integrations, such as the Bitcoin integration, in the documentation [here](https://internetcomputer.org/bitcoin-integration/).